lindonato/LLM-debate-simulation/README.md

 # LLM Debate Simulation
 Ever wanted to stage a debate between LLMs?
-This python based debate simulation allows you to have your favorite models battle it out on thought provoking topics.

-This is a streamlit + langchain based mini-app that pits LLMs against each other in a simulated debased based on a topic of your choosing.
+This streamlit + langchain based mini-app pits LLMs against each other in a simulated debased based on a topic of your choosing.
 The live app is here [https://llm-debate-sim.streamlit.app/](https://llm-debate-sim.streamlit.app/)

-You will need to bring your own API keys and the models that you can select from include
+You will need to bring your own API keys for OpenAI and TogetherAI.

+The models that you can select from include:

 GPT 4o<br/>
 GPT 3.5-Turbo<br/>